 - Minimum characters determines the minimum number of characters required to query for suggested locations.

-- Update Route options.
+- Update Route setting.
 Default values from the services populate the options.

 - Directions language is the culture code (for example, en_US for American English, de_DE for German).
 Output is customized for the specified locale if available.